manikanta-suru/Interview-Questions-and-Answers-all-in-one/Microsoft_Intra_ID and Intune.md

 # 💻 Microsoft Intune - Interview Preparation Guide

-## 📌 Overview
-This document provides a comprehensive summary of Microsoft Intune features and interview-oriented Q&A, perfect for last-minute revision before interviews.

----
+## 🎯 Interview Topics & Questions

+### 1️⃣ What is Microsoft Intune?
+**Answer:**
+Microsoft Intune is a cloud-based endpoint management solution that helps organizations manage and secure devices and apps.
+It integrates tightly with Entra ID and supports both MDM and MAM.

-## 🚀 Key Features of Microsoft Intune
+---## 🚀 Key Features of Microsoft Intune

 - 📱 Mobile Device Management (MDM) and Mobile Application Management (MAM)
 - 🔐 Integration with Microsoft Entra ID (formerly Azure AD)